SwissTonyStark/GameMindsDT/README.md

 > - [Licence](#license)
 > - [Glossary](#glossary)

-# Objectives and Hypothesis
+# Objectives and Hypothesis 🎯
 Our goal was to explore the realms of AI in gaming beyond traditional approaches, hypothesizing that Decision Transformers can provide a more nuanced understanding and execution of game strategies.
 We aimed to unlock the untapped potential of these transformers across a broad spectrum of games and tasks, pushing the limits of AI capabilities in virtual environments.
-The main objectives are:

 ## **Exploration of the Decision Transformer** 🚀